Savory/docs/src/overview/middlewares.md

   </ul>
 </blockquote>

 You implement custom Danet middleware in either a function, or in a class with an `@Injectable()` decorator.
-The class should implement the `DanetMiddleware` interface, while the function does not have any special requirements.
+The class should implement the `DanetMiddleware` interface, while the function does not have any special requirements except to return a response (usually from the `next` returned value, but you can also have a 'in maintenance' middleware that overwrite all response).
 Let's start by implementing a simple middleware feature using the class method.

 ```ts logger.middleware.ts
 import { Injectable, DanetMiddle, HttpContext, NextFunction } from 'https://deno.land/x/danet/mod.ts';